Photography that comes from the strategy. Not despite it.

 25+ years behind the camera

 I started as a photographer.
 The marketing and consulting came later.
-Which means I can think strategically and execute technically - and the gap between the two is where most photography projects go wrong.
-I've shot for Wesley Mission, Tasman Holiday Parks, Bose, Maton, Udder Delights, and dozens of businesses across Australia.
-The quality of the work comes from the quality of the thinking that precedes it.
+Which means I can think strategically and execute technically, and I understand the gap between the two.
+That gap is where most photography projects go wrong.

 Common questions